jeremyreeder/gridscout/docs/_posts/2018-07-05-building-the-rc1-a-lightweight-modular-carbine.md

 I think I can more fully achieve my chosen goals by creating a custom carbine than by selecting any of the off-the-shelf offerings that I've already considered.
-So I'm going for it, and upon completion I will assess the result.
+So I'm going for it, and upon completion we'll see how it does.

 ### Basis
 The RC1 will be based largely on the Alexander 6.5 Grendel Incursion, which is